-1 (b) Any person violating this section, upon 2 conviction, shall be guilty of a Class C felony.
-Multiple 3 violations resulting from a single action or act shall 4 constitute one violation for the purposes of this section.
+(b) Any person violating this section, upon conviction, shall be guilty of a Class C felony.
+Multiple violations resulting from a single action or act shall constitute one violation for the purposes of this section.

-- (c) The following persons may bring an action against a person who violates or is in violation of this section: - (1) A person who is engaged in the business of providing Internet access service to the public, owns a web page, or owns a trademark, and is adversely affected by a violation of this section. - (2) An individual who is adversely affected by a violation of this section. - (d) In any criminal proceeding brought pursuant to this section, the crime shall be considered to be committed in any county in which any part of the crime took place, regardless of whether the defendant was ever actually present in that county, or in the county of residence of the person who is the subject of the identification documents or identifying information. - (e) The Attorney General or the district attorney may file a civil action in circuit court to enforce this section and to enjoin further violations of this section.
-The Attorney General or the district attorney may recover actual
+1 (c) The following persons may bring an action 2 against a person who violates or is in violation of this 3 section:

-L damages or twenty-f ive thousand d do ollars (\$25, 000), which never 2 is great ter, for eac h v: iolation of subsec ction (a).
+- (1) A person who is engaged in the business of providing Internet access service to the public, owns a web page, or owns a trademark, and is adversely affected by a violation of this section. - (2) An individual who is adversely affected by a violation of this section. - (d) In any criminal proceeding brought pursuant to this section, the crime shall be considered to be committed in any county in which any part of the crime took place, regardless of whether the defendant was ever actually present in that county, or in the county of residence of the person who is the subject of the identification documents or identifying information. - (e) The Attorney General, the district attorney, a designee of the district attorney, or any person aggrieved by a violation of subsection (a) may file a civil action in circuit court to enforce this section and to enjoin further violations of this section.
+The Attorney General, district attorney, a designee of the district attorney, or such aggrieved person may recover actual damages or twenty-five thousand dollars (\$25,000), whichever is greater, for each violation of subsection (a). - (f) In a civil action under subsection (e), the court may increase the damage award to an amount equal to not more than three times the award provided in subsection (d) if the court determines that the defendant has engaged in a pattern and practice of violating subsection (a).

-- (f) In a civil action under subsection (e), the court may increase the damage award to an amount equal to not more than three times the award provided in subsection (d) if the court determines that the defendant has engaged in a pattern and practice of violating subsection (a). - (g) Proceeds from an action under subsection (e) shall first be used for payment of all proper expenses, including court costs, of the proceedings for the civil action with the remaining proceeds payable first towards the restitution of any victims, as determined by the court.
-Any remaining proceeds shall be awarded equally between the State General Fund and the office of the Attorney General, the office of the district attorney bringing the action, or both. - (h) An interactive computer service provider shall not be held liable or found in violation of this section for identifying, removing, or disabling access to an Internet web page or other online location that such provider reasonably believes by clear and convincing evidence that it is being used to engage in a violation of this section.
+- (g) Proceeds from an action under subsection (e) shall first be used for payment of all proper expenses, including court costs, of the proceedings for the civil action with the remaining proceeds payable first towards the restitution of any victims, as determined by the court.
+Any remaining proceeds shall be awarded equally between the State General Fund and the office of the Attorney General, the office of the district attorney bringing the action, or both. - (h) An interactive computer service provider shall not be held liable or found in violation of this section for identifying, removing, or disabling access to an Internet web page or other online location that such provider believes in good faith is being used to engage in a violation of this section.